 - Local Control Accountability Plan (LCAP): surveys for students, parents, educators, and educational partners are administered annually to help inform the development of the Single School Plan for Student Achievement. - Panorama Survey: held twice a year.
 This survey is administered twice a year and is completed by every student, teacher, and parent.
 The data is used to address the needs impacting positive school culture and informs strategies around SEL. - California Healthy Kids Survey (CHKS): an anonymous, confidential survey of school climate and safety, student wellness, and youth resiliency.
 It is administered to students in 6th grade.
-It enables our school to collect and analyze data regarding local youth health risks and behaviors, school connectedness, school climate, protective factors, and school violence.

-Ina Arbuckle Community Schools Needs Assessment: distributed annually to students, staff, and families.
-The survey captures feedback about:

-What supports and services are currently helping students thrive What additional resources students and families would like to see How the school can better align wellness, academic, and community support system priorities.
-Feedback gathered from these meetings often complements survey data and provides insight into the lived experiences of families across our community.
+It enables our school to collect and analyze data regarding local youth health risks and behaviors, school connectedness, school climate, protective factors, and school violence. - Mission Bell Community Schools Needs Assessment: distributed biannually to students, staff, and families.
+The survey captures feedback about: - -What supports and services are currently helping students thrive - -What additional resources students and families would like to see - -How the school can better align wellness, academic, and community support system

-Site specific survey results directly shape Ina Arbuckle's community school investments, tailoring services to immediate needs.
+Site specific survey results directly shape Mission Bell's community school investments, tailoring services to immediate needs.
 The feedback updates the Community Schools Implementation Plan and guides decisions within the Community Schools Council, ensuring the plan reflects local voices and experiences.